 - 1 (15 ounce) Can Fire Roasted Diced Tomatoes WITH their juices

-- Optional Garnishes: Chopped Fresh Parsley, Sliced Jalapenos
+- Optional Garnishes: Chopped Fresh Parsley, Sliced Jalapeños

 - Preheat oven to 350 degrees F.

-- Heat 1 tablespoon oil in a large, straight-sided skillet (with a tight fitting lid) over medium-high heat.
+- Brown chicken: Heat 1 tablespoon oil in a large, straight-sided skillet (with a tight fitting lid) over medium-high heat.
 Add chicken (skin side down) and cook until browned all over, about 2 minutes per side.
 Transfer chicken to a plate.

 - Add rice, then remaining ingredients: Reduce heat to medium and add the rice, stirring to coat.
 Add the stock, beans, diced tomatoes and remaining ½ tablespoon of the Cajun seasoning.
 Stir to combine and increase heat to medium high.

-2. You can use any kind of skillet you would like for this recipe, but make sure it is straight sided, has a tight fitting lid, and it is oven safe.
+- Skillet size: You can use any kind of skillet you would like for this recipe, but make sure it is straight sided, has a tight fitting lid, and it is oven safe.
 I used a 12’’ cast iron skillet.